kekscode/promcon2017-notes/README.md

 These are some examples i picked randomly to show that prometheus proves as a swiss army knife for all things around gathering metrics and making use of the data.
 The general idea is always to continuously gather *lots* of metrics and model your monitoring use-cases on top of this data.

-## Welcome session
+The following are my quick-and-dirty notes while attending the talks.

-200 people
+## Welcome: 1 year passed...

-1 year:
+...and the community is growing:

-360->650 contributors
+* 360 -> 650 contributors
-50->200+ third party integrations
+* 50 -> 200+ third party integrations

-CERN, NYT, DB (all linux with node exporter and prometheus), google, redhat, digitalocean,...)
+Some famous users: CERN, NYT, DB, google, redhat, digitalocean,...

 ##  https://promcon.io/2017-munich/talks/monitoring-cloudflares-planet-scale-edge-network-with-prometheus